 Making Chrome Canary as your default browser

 2. Save the changes to the registry file and close it.
 Now close all browsers if any opened.
-Run the registry file you just made the changes.
+Run the registry file to which you just made the changes.
 You’ll get a warning from the registry editor, click “Yes” button.

-3. Restart Windows Explorer or log off Windows and now try to open any other external link in applications like Word it will open in Chrome Canary.
+3. Restart Windows Explorer or log off Windows and now try to open any other external link in applications like Word, it will open in Chrome Canary.

 Update: Dropbox links are not working due to traffic, we’ve uploaded the same file to Mediafire which you can download from below.